andyrobinson/ard-nav/README.md

 See the separate [field report page](https://github.com/andyrobinson/ard-nav/blob/master/FieldReports.md).

 ## Planned development

+What do we need to send back in satellite data?
+- GPS co-ordinates
+- Current waypoint we're sailing towards
+- Battery health (and history?)
+- GPS Fix
+- I2C errors
+- free memory (max/min)
+- last restart
+- any other health information? ideally hull breach

 Need to think about how to handle at sea restarts, which will be inevitable
 - should we preserve state on the SD card?
   SD card reading is pretty crude, so would need to read until the end-of-line